What Is a Wishlist?

 - Wishlists can drive a lot of traffic.
-Making your wishlists shareable is a surefire way to attract a load of new visitors.
-It’s a wonderful way to raise awareness of your brand and promote your products, and the best thing about it is that it’s free.
+Making your wishlists shareable is a surefire way to attract a lot of new visitors.
+It’s a wonderful way to raise awareness for your brand and promote your products, and the best thing about it is that it’s free.
 The general rule of thumb is that more visitors should eventually translate into more customers, so implementing this feature within your store is a reliable revenue optimization tactic, too.

 - Wishlists are a great way to alert customers about a sale.
-Smart shoppers often use wishlists to save items for future flash sale occassions.
+Smart shoppers often use wishlists to save items for future flash sale occasions.
 Informing your customers that items in their wishlist have gone on sale is an excellent tactic to pull them back in and convince them to complete the purchase.
 You can also use the data gathered from analyzing all wishlists to decide which items you should discount – items often saved in wishlists have a better chance of generating more sales.

 Wishlists Drive Customer Engagement